Krycya Flores at 336.256.1066

 The purpose of Thriving at Three is to assure that Latino immigrant children in Greensboro have a positive and strong foundation from birth to three.
 The CNNC accomplishes this goal by delivering long-term at-home services to at-risk families until the child’s third year – partnering with the parents to provide direct intervention, parenting education, group meetings, case management, referrals, and care coordination for up to the child’s third year.

 Currently, the program is working with 40 children and their families.
 Children’s developmental status is assessed using Ages & Stages Questionnaire (ASQ).
 Some parents receive the Crianza con Cariño Curriculum to increase their knowledge in child development and parent-child interaction.

 “Un Nuevo Caminar” group sessions are conducted to support the parents and their children.
-We meet every Thursday from 10am to 12:30pm at the Presbyterian Church of the Covenant.

 - To educate parents about their child’s developmental stages

 - To support families as they help their children reach their full potential

 - To ensure early detection of developmental delays and provide proper referral

 Low-income Latino immigrant family (Spanish-speaking only) pregnant or with child under 36 months.

 To make a referral, please click here for our Referral Form.

 For more information on the Thriving at Three Initiative sponsored by the United Way of Greater Greensboro, please click here.